Basodo/Basodo/README.md

 - 👋 Hi, I’m @Basodo
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning arduino
+- 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate with my friends
 - 📫 How to reach me.
-Just don' t
+Basakanters@gmail.com

 <!---
 Basodo/Basodo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.